• Skip to main content

 Carrots, onions, thyme and tomato paste cooking in a pan.

 1. Increase the heat to medium-high and add the red wine.
 Cook for about ten minutes or until the wine is reduced by half.
-Then add the beef broth.
+Then, add the beef stock.

 Red wine sauce reducing in a pan.